 Enter the latest revolution that has changed the detailing landscape over the past several years – the foam cannon.

 The idea is actually fairly simple.
 If you can take a really sudsy soap concentrate and mix it with water right as it comes out of a hose or pressure washer, then you can douse your car in a rich foamy lather (that coats the whole car like snow, hence the nickname “snow foam”) without ever needing to touch it.
 If the soap is potent enough to loosen and lift away dirt from the paint, but is also pH balanced so as not to remove existing waxes, then you’ve got yourself an end-to-end car wash without ever having to touch the paint.
 Just spray it on, let it soak, and power wash/rinse it off, and you’re good to go.
+If you don’t have one yet, it is best to check out reviews for the best pressure washer at Twelvmag.

 Some products are too weak and run off the paint too quickly to remove all of the dirt.
 In this case these products do work well as a prewash that removes surface dirt, but still require a hand wash to get it all off.